jordans-code/AFB-Bot/README.md

 **Features:**

-* When summoned for information the bot will currently provide the full base name, the MAJCOM, the city/state/country, links to recent discussions on /r/ratemyafb, a sneak peak of the top comment from one of those discussions, current weather information, and the overall base rating.
+* When summoned for information the bot will currently provide the full base name, the MAJCOM, the city/state/country, links to recent discussions on /r/ratemyafb, a sneak peak of the top comment from one of those discussions, current weather information, and the various base ratings.

-* Ability to easily rate bases / change your previous rating of a base in up to three fields: "rate", "arearate", and "housingrate".
+* Ability to easily rate bases / change your previous rating of a base in up to four categories: "rate", "arearate", "offbaserate", and "onbaserate".

 * Ability to summon the bot for overall statistics.
 The bot will provide the highest and lowest rated bases along with the current coldest and warmest temperature bases.

-* Maintains a dynamic wiki for all of the bases.
+* Maintains a dynamic wiki for all of the bases which includes base discussions, top comments, the base ranking against others, and more.

 **Usage:**

 - To summon the bot for base information, either in a comment or a submission include the bot's name (**afbbot**) and a base name, ex: **Langley**.
 The base name triggers are keywords and nicknames.
 If you have any suggestions for additional bases or nicknames please let me know.
 > **AFBbot**, tell me about **Langley**!

-- To rate a base, either in a comment or a submission include the bot's name (**afbbot**), one or more of the following words: "**rate**"/"**arearate**"/"**housingrate**", a **number** (can be anything but will be rounded between 1-10) after each rating word, and the **base name**.
+- To rate a base, either in a comment or a submission include the bot's name (**afbbot**), one or more of the following words: **rate**/**arearate**/**onbaserate**/**offbaserate**, a **number** (can be anything but will be rounded between 1-10) after each rating word, and the **base name**.
 The only thing that matters is that the rating number comes after the rating word.

+- **Rate** is for a general rating of the base.

+- **AreaRate** is for a rating of the local area around the base.

+- **OnBaseRate** is for a rating of the on base housing (dorms/actual housing).

+- **OffBaseRate** is for a rating of the off base housing.

 >I was at **langley** for 2 years and the housing is great!
-Overall I **rate** it an **8**, and I arearate it **9.5** **AFBbot**.
+Overall I **rate** it an **8**, and I **arearate** it **9.5** **AFBbot**.
 - To summon the bot for overall statistics, either in a comment or a submission include the bot's name (**afbbot**) and "**stats**".

 >**AFBbot**, lets see those **stats**!